-SFM Automotive are specialists in the restoration of classic Peugeots.
-Yearly servicing, untimely repairs, part and full restorations are undertaken with constant attention to detail and with professional workmanship throughout on both classic and modern vehicles.
-Not only is your vehicle reliability important to us but we also understand the significance of 'originality' in cars as well as detailed history of work carried out on your classic investment.
-SFM Automotive understands that owning a classic car is a passion and realize what support is needed when help is required.
+SFM Automotive are specialists in the mechanical restoration of classic Peugeots.
+Yearly servicing, untimely repairs, part, and full restorations are undertaken with constant attention to detail and with professional workmanship throughout on both classic and modern vehicles.
+Not only is your vehicle reliability important to us but we also understand the significance of 'originality' in cars as well as the detailed history of work carried out on your classic investment.
+SFM Automotive understands that owning a classic car is a passion and realizes what support is needed when help is required.

 At SFM Automotive your car will be looked after with the utmost care and attention.
 Feel free to discuss any concern you may have with your vehicle and we will be only too pleased to help.
-SFM Automotive has a rare expertise and a passionate enthusiasm that translates into high quality workmanship for our customers, whether repairing, restoring or fitting new parts.
+SFM Automotive has rare expertise and a passionate enthusiasm that translates into high-quality workmanship for our customers, whether repairing, restoring or fitting new parts.

 SFM restore classic peugeots, Classic Peugeot restoration.
 PEUGEOT CAR RESTORATION WEST YORKSHIRE

 THE EXPERTS IN MECHANICAL RESTORATION ON CLASSIC PEUGEOT'S

 SFM restore classic peugeots, Classic Peugeot restoration in west yorkshire.
 SFM Automotive halifax.